LexiCrush/database-preprocessing/README.md

-## Data Preprocessing
+## Pre-Processing

-The data preprocessing process consists of three steps:

-1. Load harvested .csv files.
+1. Load harvested .csv files into `./nounbanks/`.
 2. Clean NounBanks (remove unnecessary characters, duplicate entries, or violations of *LexiCrush's game logic*).
 3. Convert NounBanks into Pandas dataframes and interact with contents.